GriffinKowash/EMAtools/readme.md

 130 	| SEG      C1      12
 ```

-Note that `Inp.probe_voltage` and `Inp.probe_current` do not verify that the segment and conductor names provided by the user exist in the HARNESS.
+Note that `Inp.probe_voltage` and `Inp.probe_current` do not verify whether the segment and conductor names provided by the user actually exist in the harness.